This course is open for applications.

 Careers / Further study

-High demand for graduates with this degree means diverse career prospects and a competitive place in the jobs market.
+High demand for economics graduates means you'll have diverse career prospects and a competitive place in the jobs market.

-This course makes an ideal launch pad for a career in banking, finance, management, accountancy, marketing, corporate finance, non-governmental organisations (NGOs), government (for example the Government Economic Service) and postgraduate studies.
+This course is an ideal launch pad for a career in government (for example the Government Economic Service), banking, finance, management, accountancy, marketing, corporate finance, non-governmental organisations (NGOs), charities and postgraduate studies.

 Our award-winning careers service will develop your employment potential through career coaching and find you graduate jobs, placements and global opportunities.